AjBorbzz/DataScience_AI_ML/LLM/Phishing_Detection_System/note.md

 ## Conclusion
 LLM-powered phishing detection represents a significant advancement in email security.
 By leveraging fine-tuned models, privacy-focused frameworks like Ollama, and real-time detection with FastAPI, organizations can significantly enhance their defense against phishing attacks.
 Ongoing research and ethical deployment considerations remain critical for the future development of AI-driven cybersecurity solutions.

+### Integration Tips:
+* Call this prompt dynamically using your automation platform (e.g., XSOAR or Python script).

+* Feed in real-time extracted indicators and headers from your email parsing engine.

+* Post-process the LLM output to trigger enrichment via tools like VirusTotal, AbuseIPDB, or URLScan.